FrankFlitton/autoyeai.com/README.md

 An attempt to make a Kanye West lyrics generator.

+Large model files and data results are managed with [Git LFS](https://git-lfs.github.com/).

 ## Roadmap
 - [x] Collect links from genius.com containing lyrics
 - [x] Web scraper with failover